 Performance test results

-Review these performance test results to estimate the performance you can expect from your infrastructure based on the mix of data in your Splunk platform and Enterprise Security deployment.
+Review these performance test results to estimate the performance you can expect from your infrastructure based on the mix of data in your Splunk Enterprise and Enterprise Security deployment.
 The indexers used for these performance tests match the reference hardware with 32GB of RAM and 16 CPU cores.

 There are a few large factors to consider when sizing Splunk Enterprise Security.